Data Types in C

 Void Data Type in C Language:

-The void is an empty data type that has no value and no operations.
+The void is an empty data type with no value or operations.
 This can be used in functions and pointers.
 It’s a data type that represents the lack of a data type.
 Many programming languages need a data type to define the lack of return value to indicate that nothing is being returned.

 Example: void f(void);